De

 No

-Andreas Willwohl is German violist, was born in Erfurt.
-In a age of 14 he studied in the Specialist School for Music at Belvedere Castle in Weimar, later he commenced his studies at the Hochschule für Musik «Franz Liszt» Weimar continuing a year later at the Hochschule für Musik «Hanns Eisler» in Berlin with Alfred Lipka.
-Of great artistic incentive for him was the support of, inter alios, Wilfried Strehle, Thomas Kakuska and Kim Kashkashian; in chamber music Norbert Brainin, Eberhard Feltz, Walter Levin, and the Alban Berg Quartet.
+Andreas Willwohl is a German violist, born in Erfurt.
+At the age of 14, he studied at the Music School in Schloss Belvedere, Weimar.
+He later began his studies at the University of Music “Franz Liszt” Weimar and continued a year later at the University of Music “Hanns Eisler” in Berlin with Alfred Lipka.
+Significant artistic inspiration came from mentors such as Wilfried Strehle, Thomas Kakuska, and Kim Kashkashian; in chamber music, from Norbert Brainin, Eberhard Feltz, Walter Levin, and the Alban Berg Quartet.

-Andreas Willwohl has appeared at international music festivals such as the Schleswig-Holstein music festival, the Schubertiade Schwarzenberg, the Castle Concerts in Thun, the Mecklenburg-Vorpommern Festival, the Salzburger Festspiele, and has played with Thomas Brandis, Wolfgang Böttcher, Nobuko Imai, Michael Sanderling, Wolfgang Emanuel Schmidt, Johannes Moser, Marc André Hamelin, Lauma Skride and Daniel Heide.
+Andreas Willwohl has appeared at international music festivals such as the Schleswig-Holstein Music Festival, the Schubertiade Schwarzenberg, the Schlosskonzerte in Thun, the Mecklenburg-Vorpommern Festival, and the Salzburg Festival.
+He has performed with Thomas Brandis, Wolfgang Böttcher, Nobuko Imai, Michael Sanderling, Wolfgang Emanuel Schmidt, Johannes Moser, Marc-André Hamelin, Lauma Skride, and Daniel Heide.

-Andreas Willwohl has appeared as a soloist with several major orchestras, including the Berlin Radio Symphony Orchestra, the Brandenburg Symphonie Orchestra, the Korean Chamber, Lithuanian chamber orchestra and the Chamberorchestra of Germany Berlin.
-He has partnered with eminent conductors such as Marek Janowski, Patrick Lange, Christoph Poppen, Conrad van Alphen and Matthias Foremny.
-He is also been active as a chamber musician, and so he is the member of the Mandelring String quartet and of the Ensemble Ceres and has played concerts in Europe, USA and Asia.
+As a soloist, Andreas Willwohl has performed with numerous major orchestras, including the Berlin Radio Symphony Orchestra, the Brandenburg Symphony Orchestra, the Korean Chamber Orchestra, the Lithuanian Chamber Orchestra, and the German Chamber Orchestra Berlin.
+He has worked with renowned conductors such as Marek Janowski, Patrick Lange, Christoph Poppen, Conrad van Alphen, and Matthias Foremny.
+He is also active as a chamber musician, for example as a member of the Mandelring String Quartet and Ensemble Ceres.
+He has given concerts in Europe, the USA, and Asia.

 www.andreas-willwohl.com